 The Selected Remedy of LUC/ICs for the Building 101 AOC is protective of human health and the environment and complies with the federal and state Applicable or Relevant and Appropriate Requirements (ARARs).
-As a result of prior performed Building 101 response actions, the majority of soil and groundwater contamination has been removed.
-LUC/ICs will be in the form of land use restrictions limiting future use to industrial/commercial purposes and re-evaluation for soil vapor intrusion (SVI) if new construction is performed in the SVI restriction area identified in Figure 1.
-Five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to ensure that future land use is in compliance with the deed restriction for industrial/commercial use and to ensure that future land use is in compliance with the land use controls to manage the potential for SVI.
-Five-year reviews will ensure that the selected remedy is protective of human health and the environment.
+As a result of the Building 101 remedial actions, the majority of soil and groundwater contamination has been removed.
+LUC/ICs will be in the form of land use restrictions for industrial/commercial and re-evaluation for Soil Vapor Intrusion (SVI) if new construction is performed in the SVI restriction area identified in Figure 6 (BADP or BADrP).
+Five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to ensure that future land use is in compliance with the deed restriction for industrial/commercial use and to ensure that future land use is in compliance will ensure that the selected remedy is protective of human health and the environment.
 The transfer documents will contain the following restrictions to ensure that the reuse of the site is consistent with the risk assessment: